 The Principal Fund has two types of expenses, claims and appropriations.
 Any person or organization that has incurred removal costs or suffered damages due to an oil spill may submit a claim.
 Several Federal organizations receive annual appropriations from the OSLTF to cover certain administrative, operational, personnel, enforcement, and research and development costs.

-Get a Free Evaluation of Your Oil Spill Liability Trust Fund Claim
+Learn More about Your Oil Spill Liability Trust Fund Claim from an Attorney

 Oil spills can and often do have devastating effects on the environment, human health, property, and peoples' ability to earn a living.
-If you have been impacted by an oil spill and don't know where to turn, you may need to speak with a lawyer.
-Get started today by having a toxic tort attorney review your claim at no charge.
+If you have been impacted by an oil spill and don't know where to turn, you may need to speak with a products liability lawyer today.

 Contact a qualified product liability attorney to make sure your rights are protected.